Palmitoyl-CoA: Biosynthesis

-Palmitoyl-CoA + Carnitine <-> Palmitoyl-Carnitine + CoA-SH

 This transesterification reaction is catalyzed by carnitine palmitoyl transferase.
 Palmitoyl-Carnitine may translocate across the membrane, and once on matrix side, the reaction proceeds in reverse as CoA-SH is recombined with palmitoyl-CoA, and released.
 Unattached carnitine is then shuttled back to the cytosolic side of mitochondrial membrane.

-Beta-Oxidation
+Beta-oxidation

 Once inside the mitochondrial matrix, palmitoyl-CoA may undergo β-oxidation.
 The full oxidation of palmitic acid (or palmitoyl-CoA) results in 8 acetyl-CoA's, 7 NADH, 7 H+, and 7 FADH2.
 The full reaction is below: